nescampos/coralmultichannel/README.md

 - SQL Server or Supabase database for production
 - Dynamic and extensible tools system (executed in backend)
 - Flexible model and endpoint (baseURL) configuration
+- Integration with Model Context Protocol (MCP) to connect to remote servers

 ## 📋 Prerequisites